-Attend the upcoming webinar "Best Practices for Securing Your Mobile Apps" on Wednesday, January 23rd to get some tips and tricks on NativeScript security!
-Learn more and register today.
+Watch the webinar "Best Practices for Securing Your Mobile Apps" to get some tips and tricks on NativeScript security!

 So let's fix this!
 I will give you an overview of how the native apps protect the code and data and how NativeScript does this.

 Mobile security is a very broad topic, so I will not go into details here.
 I will try to explain how NativeScript reuses the work already done in the native platforms.
 If you are interested in learning more about mobile security I can advise you to start with these whitepapers first:

 What we are doing in NativeScript is use the already implemented best practices in iOS and Android for protecting the data and the code.

 It is really about this - protecting the application code and protecting the data that your applications uses and stores on the device.
 Let's start with the data part.

 Companies and developers are often concerned to protect sensitive data.
 The rule of thumb here of course is not to store any data that is sensitive on the device.

 In NativeScript we use entirely the native APIs to